dvishchu/labent-1497/docs/source/task_02.rst

     :align: center
     :class: margin-b-20

-In this task, we will continue work in previous spine / leaf topology and we will add L3 connectivity to fabric with addition of L3 VNI.
+In this task, we will continue to work in previous spine / leaf topology and we will add L3 connectivity to fabric with addition of L3 VNI.

 An EVPN VXLAN Layer 3 overlay network allows host devices in different Layer 2 networks to send Layer 3 or routed traffic to each other.
 The network forwards the routed traffic using a Layer 3 virtual network instance (VNI) and an IP VRF.